appeacock/jasperbuster/README.md

 ssh pi@<ip-address> # replace this address with the address of your Pi

-Run the following commands to update your Pi and install some utilities
+# Update the Pi and install some utilities

     sudo apt-get update
     sudo apt-get upgrade